banerv/turing-sim/README.md

-like https://madebyevan.com/fsm/, but for a single tape turing machine
+A simulation and designer for a single tape Turing Machine